 If you saw the last few editions of Travel Writing Round Up, welcome back!
-There are a lot of great opportunities this month, so I hope you will take full advantage of them.
-A lot are repeats from last month as well, but new posts are denoted with stars.
+A lot are repeats from last month, but new posts are denoted with stars.
 I have checked all the links to ensure that they are still valid, but please let me know if I have missed one.
-Feel free to shoot me an email at email@example.com.
-I’ve also created an open Google Document where you can add writing opportunities if you see them throughout the month, or take down ones you know have expired.
+I’ve also created an open Google Document where you can add writing opportunities if you see them throughout the month or take down ones you know have expired. *I’ve also removed some publications that I’ve heard don’t treat their writers well.*

 - GoMad NoMad Magazine: This online magazine is looking to pay $25 for articles on lesser-known destinations, posts from the road and practical travel advice.